 From picturesque fishing hamlets, to seaside towns and an historic industrial heartland, the towns and villages of Cornwall are well worth exploring.
 Why not discover some of the filming locations from your favourite Cornish TV programmes too?
 Charlestown, Port Isaac and St Michael’s Mount are all well worth a visit if you’re looking to walk in the footsteps of some of your favourite characters…

 From iconic theatre venues like The Minack, popular theatre touring companies like Miracle Theatre and Knee High, to the many fantastic art galleries and exhibitions across the county, Cornwall’s rich cultural and artistic heritage is a joy to discover.

 With an intriguing, varied past there are plenty of hidden gems to find when exploring Cornwall.
 Find out the history behind Cornwall’s famous landmarks, including the castles built to defend the coast and the mines that were once alive and busy with production.

 Spectacular seascapes, rolling hills, towering cliffs and rugged moorland – what more could you ask for?
 Cornwall’s dramatic landscapes are breathtaking – as is the ever-changing light that brings them to life.

-Looking for affordable accommodation Cornwall during the peak season?
+This was our Top 10 reasons to visit Cornwall, what do you think?
+If you are looking for affordable accommodation Cornwall during the peak season?
 Our Glasney Rooms and Glasney Flats offer the perfect base from which to explore all that the county has to offer.
-If you’d like to find out more, please get in touch.